tjaskula/Blog/source/blog/2015/12-02-data-science-tools-in-f-through-univariante-linear-regression.md

 	    .WithYAxis(Title="Profit in $10,000s")
 	    .WithMarkers(Style=ChartTypes.MarkerStyle.Cross, Color=Drawing.Color.Red, Size=7)

-The code is really strightforward.
+It is really strightforward.
 You can customize titles, markers' styles, axis scales, etc. A great tool accessible from inside the F# interactive.

 But before we could plot we had to get the data points from somewhere.

 ### Reading data

 I could read data points passed to the scatter plot using standard .NET IO functions.
 But there is a better way.
-I took [Math.NET Numerics](http://numerics.mathdotnet.com/) for calculations that follows.
+I took [Math.NET Numerics](http://numerics.mathdotnet.com/) for calculations that follows in the next part.
 This excellent library already knows how to read data from `.csv` file:

 	let dataCulture = CultureInfo("en-US")
 	let dataPath = Path.Combine(__SOURCE_DIRECTORY__, "data.csv")